 Yes, that's true.
-In the book I devote a chapter to the direction the Supreme Court has taken in

-There is a quote by Clarence Darrow that states: "The question of capital punishment has been the subject of endless discussion and will probably never be settled so long as men believe in punishment."
+In the book I devote a chapter to the direction the Supreme Court has taken in recent years after McCleskey v.
+Kemp, and the states: "The question of capital punishment has been the subject of endless discussion and will probably never be settled so long as men believe in punishment."
 Darrow's prediction seems accurate in that the legality and enforcement of capital punishment varies widely across the United States.
 Why has the administration of the death penalty changed so significantly in recent years?